Skip to Main Content

-Office: Science, Technology, and Society
+Navigated to Science, Technology, and Society.

 The Program in Science, Technology, and Society (STS) aims to provide students with an interdisciplinary framework through which to understand the complex interactions of science, technology and the social world.
 To major in STS, students work through a common core of courses drawn from the social sciences, the humanities, the natural and physical sciences and engineering.
 Students pursue coursework in one of seven specialized areas: